txt/plm18/doc/review11.md

 Q1.
 What is a fact in prolog?
 Can the term in a fact be a variable?

-Ans: (A term followed by a period.
-No, the term must be a head)

 Q2.
 Which of the following is not a correct query?

 	?- student(Lisa, 5).
 	?- student(Lisa, X), student(Abraham, X).
 	?- student(Abraham, X)

-Ans: (?- student(Abraham, X))

 Q3.
 Backtracking is basically a form of searching.
 Briefly describe how does prolog do backtracking?

-Ans: (Backtracking is a process.
-When a subgoal fails, the Prolog system traces its steps backwards to the previous goal and tries to resatisfy it.)

 Q4.
 Can a query be made up of more than one subgoal?

 Q5.
 Which of the following is not a variable?
 What a legal variable should be like?